mndillon/toki-pona-nanpa-linja-n/README.md

     - The listener may understand that "78" represents a numeric value, but that understanding is determined by context
   - Any system that groups digits before speaking adds cognitive load for the speaker, because they must pre-determine consistent groupings before saying anything.  **nanpa-linja-n** works with the ISO conventional digit separators using tasa/tasan
   - By contrast, speaking one digit at a time lets the speaker break long sequences anywhere without losing meaning.  **nanpa-linja-n** can break large strings of digits up using pasa/pasan, without assuming that the string of digits represents a numeric value
-- **nanpa-linja-n** is closest in spirit to Lojban’s digit-by-digit numbers, but has advantages:
-  - it uses syllable compression
-  - always ends digit sequences in **-n** as a phonetic end-marker
-  - lets you break long digit sequences anywhere without changing the value
-  - communicates a string of digits, not a numeric value, the context will determine how the string of digits is interpreted
 - Can be used as a drop-in replacement for (base 10) digits in dates, times, phone numbers, codes, and any context where precise digit information is needed
 - (Can be easily parsed with lex/yacc)
 - (Yet another humble attempt at simply being functional, avoiding copy and paste and cognitive load)